hubleto/dev/README.md

 For PHP repositories, you can do this by changing your dev's `composer.json`.

+First fork & clone all core repositories to your local computer.
+We recommend to clone everything into `/var/www/html/hubleto` folder.
+E.g., the `hubleto/framework` should be cloned into `/var/www/html/hubleto/framework`.

-Modify each repository `repositories` from:
+Then modify each repository in `dev/composer.json` from:

 ```
 {